 You won’t be granted access to the password immediately.
 You’ll have to verify that you own the PC by inputting your Mac account’s username and password.
 Only an administrator account can do this.
 So, if your Mac account is not an administrator account, you won’t be able to see the password.

 Unlike PCs, you cannot see the password of the Wi-Fi router you are connected to on your Android or iOS device.
 The only way you can do it is by rooting your device or using Android Wi-Fi apps.
 First, download one of the most popular root-enabled file explorer, ES File Explorer.
 When you open the app, hit the Menu button.
 You’ll see the Root Explorer option when you scroll down.
 Switch it on.
 When asked about Superuser’s request, grant it.

 In the menu on the left, click on Local, then select Device.
 Look for data/misc/wifi and open the wpa_supplicant.conf file in the HTML Viewer or file explorer.
 To find the password on that page, scroll down or search for the SSID.
 It is next to the term psk.

-Finding a Wi-Fi Password on a Jailbroken iPhone or iPad
+How to find a Wi-Fi password on jailbroken iPhone or iPad

 This is the final option to try if everything else fails.
-To force your router to change the password and use the Wi-Fi passphrase inscribed on the sticker, press down the reset button on the router for about 10 seconds.
+To force your router to change the Wi-Fi password and use the Wi-Fi passphrase inscribed on the sticker, press down the reset button on the router for about 10 seconds.
 This button is like a pinhole button, so you’ll easily find it.
 This act erases all the data and settings on your router, so you’ll start afresh.
 Make sure that you use a strong, secure password.
 Our guide on the best Wi-Fi passwords will give you some ideas.